-If you’re using the build policy, you can now configure multiple builds for a single branch.
+If you are using the build policy, you can now configure multiple builds for a single branch.
 There are also new options to specify an automatic or manual trigger (Figure 7).
 Manual triggers are useful for things like automated test runs that might take a long time to run, and you only really need to run once before completing the pull request.
-The build policy also has a display name that is useful if you’re configuring multiple builds.
+The build policy also has a display name that is useful if you are configuring multiple builds.

-Once you’ve configured a manually triggered policy, you can run it by selecting the Queue build option in the Policies section for the pull request (Figure 8).
+Once you have configured a manually triggered policy, you can run it by selecting the Queue build option in the Policies section for the pull request (Figure 8).

-For required reviewer policies (Figure 9), we added the ability for administrators to specify a note that will be appended to the pull request timeline when the policy applies (Figure 10).
+For required reviewer policies (Figure 9), we added the ability for administrators to specify a note that can be appended to the pull request timeline when the policy applies (Figure 10).

 New policy for no active comments

-Ensure that all comments in your pull requests are being addressed with the new Comments policy.
+Ensure that all comments in your pull requests are addressed with the new Comments policy.
 With this policy enabled, active comments will block completion of the PR, forcing all comments to be resolved.
-Reviewers that leave comments for the PR author but optimistically approve the pull request can be sure that an author that’s eager to merge won’t miss any comments.
+Reviewers that leave comments for the PR author but optimistically approve the pull request can be sure that an author that is eager to merge won't miss any comments.

 Files hub improvements

-For viewing, we’ve added pivots that let you view the README in the current folder (Figure 11), preview Markdown files, compare a file to a previous version (Figure 12), and view blame.>
+For viewing, we have added pivots that let you view the README in the current folder (Figure 11), preview Markdown files, compare a file to a previous version (Figure 12), and view blame.>